 After designing MMSB’s CD layout for “Went to the Well”, the band returned, asking me to create a large banner design.
 This three foot by five foot vinyl banner travels with the band and helps the boys look professional when on stage.

 Banner design for Kentucky bluegrass and folk band

 The large banner layout features text and ornaments arranged in a vintage two color “show poster” style.
 First, I set the stage with a neutral color background with a rough burlap texture.
 I then mixed the two big, bold fonts for the main title in bright orange.
 Next, I reversed the words “Misty Mountain” out of a long orange block using a Western style font.
 This is a divider in the middle of the main title to break things up visually, and it function as ground for the squirrels to stand on.
 I set the rest of the band’s name in a heavy sans serif style font.
 I randomly nudged the position of some of the letters to give the title the appearance of being manually screen printed by a letterpress such as Nashville’s Hatch Show Print.

 After that, I added the band’s requested twin squirrel and banjo line drawings in a bold, dark green.
 This gives the overall design a natural feel with more weight.
 Finally, I added some distress to the entire composition using a grunge pattern eraser.

 How much more bluegrass can you get?
 The answer is none – none more bluegrass!

 Are there big summer music festival bookings in your future?
 Do you need a large banner design to make your group look more professional on stage?
 Contact me today to get started!

-Contact me for your packaging graphic design
+Contact me for your own event promotion design